 Candidates sit an entrance test in early January with papers in English, Mathematics and Reasoning.
 These papers are designed to be appropriate for candidates from primary schools as well as independents.
 There are two English papers.
 The first paper (45 mins) tests boys’ reading skills by asking them to respond to two prose passages via multiple choice questions.
-Also in this paper are some questions testing grammar and spelling as well as facility with manipulating words.
-The second paper (30 mins) asks for a composition, and assesses boys’ writing skills.
-Boys will have the option to write descriptive, narrative or discursive writing according to where they feel they are strongest.
+This paper also tests grammar, spelling, proof reading, punctuation and word manipulation (e.g. recalling words with particular letter formations and turning noun forms into verbs).
+The second paper asks for a piece of descriptive writing (30 minutes) based on a choice of pictures.
+Candidates will be given an additional 10 minutes for thinking and planning before they can begin writing their piece.
+The most important thing about this element of the exams is that they remember to show their skills in crafting their language to have a strong and vivid effect on the reader.
+Part of ‘crafting’ involves accurate spelling, punctuation and grammar.
+Experience also tells us that overly short pieces are self-limiting, in that the candidates won’t have given themselves the opportunity to show what they can do.
+As a very rough guide, they might expect to be producing between 300 and 400 words in 30 minutes.
 The mathematics paper (50 mins) contains questions on such topics as fractions, decimals, averages, percentages, coordinates, sequences, perimeters, areas, nets, currency and ratios.
 Metric units will be used throughout and calculators are not allowed.
 The reasoning paper (3 sections, 45mins in total) tests verbal, numerical and pattern skills, and each test section is preceded by a set of 6 practice questions.
 The reasoning test is conducted on computers; the English and Maths exams are on paper.
 Candidates are not required to wear school uniform.
 Lunch and snacks are provided.

 Candidates are selected for interview at the School following the written papers.
 The interview is a friendly affair, providing the School with an opportunity to assess a candidate’s personality and interests outside the classroom.
 On such an occasion it is quite in order for candidates to bring something with them, such as an object of interest or an example of their work, to provide talking points.
 Under certain circumstances some candidates may be asked to attend a second interview.